makerdao/governance-manual/delegation/aligned-delegates.md

 Anyone can use the PDMs to set up an account to become a delegate.
 A PDM can be upgraded into an Aligned Delegate PDM by activating Governance Strategy Links (GSLs).
 Each GSL establishes a link between an AVC and an AD.
 Once linked by a GSL, the AD is required to vote according to the Aligned Governance Strategy of the AVC, unless doing so would result in misaligned actions.

-AD must be linked to at least two AVCs through GSLs.
-AD are displayed prominently in the EGF as followers of a AVC's Strategy, as long as they have two GSLs.
+ADs must be linked to at least two AVCs through GSLs.
+ADs are displayed prominently in the EGF as followers of a AVC's Strategy, as long as they have two GSLs.

 ## Compensation